You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 Other suggestions for increasing your loading speed can be found here.

-Implement a Content Delivery Network
+Web Design: Content Delivery Network

-One unique idea is to develop your own content delivery network.
-This kind of network consists of a network of servers that you set up ahead of time, that allows you to deliver content in record time.
-This system also allows you to keep the control of your content at the top where it belongs.
+One unique idea that you may not have thought of is to develop your own content delivery network.
+This kind of network consists of a network of servers that you set up ahead of time that allows you to deliver content in record time.
+This system also allows you to keep control of your content at the top where it belongs.

 - Improve page load speed

-- Handle higher traffics loads
+- Handle higher traffic loads

 - Block spammers and bots